hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 getProb=0.8
 ```

-In this example, the `get` probility is 0.8, and therefore the `inc` probability is 0.2.
+In this example, the `get` probability is 0.8, and therefore the `inc` probability is 0.2.

 If the probability is not equal to 1, the test will be terminated when the `Timestep` code is generated during the test start.